havokentity/SteamIconsFix/README.md

 - Python 3.10.9: An interpreted high-level general-purpose programming language.
 (Will probably work on any Python 3 version)
 - Requests: A simple, yet powerful, HTTP library for Python.
 - tqdm: A fast, extensible progress bar for Python.
+- SteamCMD: A command-line version of the Steam client which can be used to download icons for Steam games.
+- Steam: A digital distribution platform developed by Valve Corporation for purchasing and playing video games.
+- ValvePython/steam: A Python library for interacting with Steam.